stateoforegon-eis-css/Oregon-CIS-Assessments/Defender-KQL.md

 # **CIS v8.0 Controls Assessment Specification Defender Measurement Scripts**

+**NOTE:** Scripts are written to accomodate a single-tenant, multiple entity environment.
+For entities utilizing a dedicated tenant, comment out lines 1, 4-7 of each query.

 ## CIS Control #1: Inventory and Control of Enterprise Assets

 ### Safeguard 1.1 Establish and Maintain a Detailed Asset Inventory